alahiff/piezo/README.md

 Here we deploy a Kubernetes cluster on a single VM and deploy piezo on this cluster.
 Minio is also run on the Kubernetes cluster.

 ## Create a VM
-Create a Ubuntu Bionic VM.
+Create a Ubuntu Bionic VM with at least 4 cores and 4 GB memory.

 ## Install Kubernetes
 [MicroK8s](https://microk8s.io/) is a very quick and easy way install Kubernetes on a single VM for testing.
 Run: